Insights

 Some checkpoint questions that can be helpful:

 1. Define your performance target: What metric improvement would change a business decision?
 If a 2% accuracy gain does not materially affect the downstream application, extensive tuning is misallocated effort.
-If that 2% prevents a system failure or recovers significant revenue, it warrants a disciplined search.
+If that 2% prevents a system failure or recovers major revenue, it warrants a disciplined search.

 2. Assess model and data complexity: Complex architectures (deep networks, large ensembles) with high-dimensional data and large search spaces benefit most from structured tuning.
 Simpler models on well-understood data often perform adequately with default or manually selected values.

 When the expected gain matches the required investment, hyperparameter tuning becomes a strategic tool that improves model performance and reduces variance across training runs.
-Also, it produces configurations that support consistent, predictable behaviour in production, which is where models earn their value.
+Also, it produces configurations that support consistent, predictable behavior in production, which is where models earn their value.